sanketgujar/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+I didn't used dropout to reduce overfitting instead I trained for less epoch and validation and training losses were taken into account to determine if the model overfitted or not.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 18), here I used sklearn train test split to sperate 20% validation data and trained the model on 80% of the data.
+The validation score was taken into acount to determine if the model was overfitted or not.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 87).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+I used left and right camera images and used a correction of 0.25 to the sterring angle and fliped this images with negating the steering angle to produce more data from a single lap.
+It used to produce 6 times more images compared to non-augmenting.

+1.)
+I trained it for 5 laps where 3 laps were clockwise, 1 in anticlockwise and 1 in another challenge envoironment, I guessed with so much data the car will be perfectly trained, but I didn't get the expected results, the model was obviously overfitted.

+2.)
+I removed all the data trained it for 1 lap clockwise and 1 lap anticlockwise, but still was not getting expected results.

+3.)
+Collected data from challenge environment but with precise driving which was very hard, had to do couples of time to get the perfect data, but the efforts did workout the car was showing improved results for turning, but still was going out for some big turns

+4.)
+Collected data in seperate folder only for difficult turns in the route by going through them 2 times, also collected data if the vechiles has to return to the center of the road if its off-road.
+I just loaded the previous model and trained again using the same weights for 2 epochs (fine-tuning) and Kudos everthing worked.

 For details about how I created the training data, see the next section.